 Our 5 step re-engagement plan

-Identify any subscribers who haven’t opened one of your campaigns in 12 months (assuming you’ve sent a few in this time) – you can segment them using custom fields.
+Identify any subscribers who haven’t opened one of your campaigns in 12 months (assuming you’ve sent a few in this time) and segment them using custom fields.

 Put your best foot forward and send a “we want to make sure you still want to hear from us” -style reconfirmation campaign to these subscribers.
 For example, you can send a special promo, a thank you note, or actively ask for their feedback.
-Keep in mind this should be a pull-out-all-the-stops, best content, best offer kind of email, because this is the last chance you have to impress.
+Keep in mind this should be a pull-out-all-the-stops, best content, best offer kind of email since this is the last chance you have to win them back.

-Following the re-engagement campaign, it’s time to turn to your reports.
-If a couple of subscribers have engaged with the email, well done – we’ll hopefully see activity from them in the future.
+Following the re-engagement campaign, turn to your reports.
+If a few subscribers have engaged with the email, well done.
+That’s a few more engaged prospects on your list and hopefully you’ll see more activity from them in the future.

 Step 4: Say goodbye

 If your zombie subscribers don’t open or click on the re-engagement campaign, it’s time to say goodbye.
 It may feel like you’re getting rid of potential customers, but the reality is they’re likely doing more harm than good by hanging around.Not only are you saving money by removing people who aren’t interested in what you have to offer, you’re also purging deadweight from your lists, contacts that are negatively affecting the performance of the rest of your list.
 As the engagement level of your list as a whole improves, you’ll see better inbox placement on your next send.
 That means your emails have a better chance of being seen by those who want to hear it, which you should see reflected in your open and click-through rates.